Educator Preparation Institute (EPI)

 - Complete all required paperwork

-- Submit required paperwork to Building 1 Room 255 (West Campus) or bring to the MANDATORY EPI enrollment session.
+- Submit required paperwork to Building 1 Room 255 (West Campus) via email, mail, or in-person at the MANDATORY EPI enrollment session.
+Ecostello1@valenciacollege.edu or firstname.lastname@example.org

 Teachers who already hold a Professional Educator's Certificate and need certificate renewal may complete six (6) semester hours of college credit or equivalent earned during each renewal period.
 Most of Valencia's courses meet the requirements of teachers seeking re-certification.
 Please click the "Teacher Re-Certification" link for more details.